9 Amazing Ways Yoga Benefits Your Physical and Mental Health

 According to the Alzheimers Association, 1 in 3 seniors dies from Alzheimer’s or another form of dementia.
 It kills more people than breast cancer & prostate cancer combined.

-Recent studies have shown that yoga is an excellent form of therapy for those who suffer from Alzheimers disease and has been known to provide relief from stress.
+Recent studies have shown that yoga is an excellent form of therapy for those who suffer from Alzheimer’s disease and has been known to provide relief from stress.

-For people living with Alzheimers or other forms of dementia, practicing yoga is a relatively safe form of movement (with a low risk for injury).
+For people living with Alzheimer’s or other forms of dementia, practicing yoga is a relatively safe form of movement (with a low risk for injury).
 Classes for this group are often shorter than a typical yoga session and performed in yoga-like movements at a slow, easy pace.

 Yoga also helps improve memory and concentration and can help those who suffer from anxiety disorder and depression.

-One of the most important health benefits of yoga is that it can relieve pain.
+One of the most important physical benefits of yoga is that it can relieve pain.
 Many studies support this.
 Aerobic exercises like the breathing techniques in yoga are successfully shown to decrease chronic pain, fatigue, and depression.

 Yoga offers excellent chronic pain relief and is a way to stay calm, soothe stress, and get through tough times.
 It’s important to pay attention when we feel pain.
 Yoga offers a perfect opportunity to do just that.

 It doesn’t matter if you have just been diagnosed with a debilitating medical condition or are dealing with one that has already taken over your life – yoga can be your path to finding relief.
-Back pain is a problem that almost everyone at various ages complains about.
+Back pain is a problem that almost everyone of various ages complains about.
 Well, yoga might just be the solution to your problem.

 From chronic pain to migraines or neck pain, yoga offers incredibly powerful techniques that can help people suffering from these and many other health conditions.

-For example, Cat Cow is a sequence of yoga poses that are designed to stretch your spine.
+For example, Cat-Cow is a sequence of yoga poses that are designed to stretch your spine.
 They also help to relieve tension and improve the flow of your breathing.

-5. Supressed appetite
+5. Yoga benefits appetite

 While some workout routines can increase your hunger, yoga can actually do the opposite.
-Studies show that regular practice is tied to mindful eating, especially through breath awareness, which strengthens mind-body connection.
+Studies show that regular practice is tied to mindful eating, especially through breath awareness, which strengthens the mind-body connection.

 Curbing appetite is one of the biggest challenges for people attempting a healthier lifestyle and may be trying to manage weight.
-However, research suggests that yoga poses help decrease levels of the appetite-stimulating hormone ghrelin and increases levels of the appetite-suppressing hormone leptin.
+However, research suggests that yoga poses help decrease levels of the appetite-stimulating hormone ghrelin and increase levels of the appetite-suppressing hormone leptin.
 This means yoga can help you get rid of those extra pounds you have been trying to lose!